pxseu/anilist-readme/README.md

 }
 ```

-The query above will return your user id and then you can use easily put it in to the action!
+Above query will return you your username next to your id with which you can use this action.

 ## Example